maistra/istio-operator/bundle/README.md

 ## Customizing Istio configuration

-The `values` field of the `IstioControlPlane` custom resource definition, which was created when the control plane was deployed, can be used to customize Istio configuration using Istio's `Helm` configuration values.
+The `values` field of the `Istio` custom resource definition, which was created when the control plane was deployed, can be used to customize Istio configuration using Istio's `Helm` configuration values.
 When you create this resource using the OpenShift Container Platform web console, it is pre-populated with configuration settings to enable Istio to run on OpenShift.

-To view or modify the `IstioControlPlane` resource from the OpenShift Container Platform web console:
+To view or modify the `Istio` resource from the OpenShift Container Platform web console:

 1. Click **Operators** -> **Installed Operators**.
-1. Click **Istio Control Plane** in the **Provided APIs** column.
+1. Click **Istio** in the **Provided APIs** column.
-1. Click `IstioControlPlane` instance, "istiocontrolplane-sample" by default, in the **Name** column.
+1. Click `Istio` instance, "istio-sample" by default, in the **Name** column.
-1. Click **YAML** to view the `IstioControlPlane` configuration and make modifications.
+1. Click **YAML** to view the `Istio` configuration and make modifications.

 For a list of available configuration for the `values` field, refer to [Istio's artifacthub chart documentation](https://artifacthub.io/packages/search?org=istio&sort=relevance&page=1) for: